 If you have any concerns about vaccinations we encourage you to discuss these with our friendly doctors who are happy to explain in detail the benefits and risks of immunisations.

-Fortunately, as the vaccines have evolved they are now safer than ever with minimal side effects and Australia has a comprehensive vaccination program which is free to Medicare Card holders and all Government funded vaccination are supplied free of charge at our clinic.
+Fortunately, as the vaccines have evolved, they are now safer than ever with minimal side effects and Australia has a comprehensive vaccination program which is free to Medicare card holders.
+All Government funded vaccinations are supplied free of charge at our clinic.

-Even if you are not eligible for the Government funded vaccinations in certain circumstances it is still recommended to get immunised while you are travelling, there is a newborn in the family and/or you are working in the health profession.
+Even if you are not eligible for the Government funded vaccinations, in certain circumstances it is still recommended to get immunised, for example in preparation for travelling, if there is a newborn in the family, and/or you are working in the health profession.

 Our immunisation service complies with Australian standards, and Turbot Street Medical Centre is fully accredited for the storage of immunisations and vaccinations.
 Our doctors are fully aware of the latest WHO (World Health Organisation) recommendations for travel to any part of the world.